 MRC Industry Collaboration Framework (ICF) - MRC

-The ICF supports applicants submitting collaborative research projects between academic and industry researchers, helping to ensure that the necessary discussions have been initiated and that the nature of the collaboration is compliant with MRC guidelines.
+The Industry Collaboration Framework (ICF) is a set of requirements supporting applicants entering collaborative research projects between academic and industry researchers.
+The ICF ensures that the necessary discussions have been initiated prior to any collaboration, and that the nature of the collaboration is compliant with MRC guidelines for subsidy control.

 • relative responsibilities